History of Saint Helena: History of the media in St Helena

 As of October 2020, the Saint Helena Island Info website listed three active stations, two operated by South Atlantic Media Services: S.A.M.S.
 Radio 1 (news, features and entertainment), S.A.M.S.
 Radio 2 (relay of the BBC World Service) and the SaintFM Community Radio.

 Communications and television

 One company, Sure South Atlantic, provides "broadband, mobile phone, national & international telephone, public Internet and television re-broadcast services" for the island.

+In December 2019, the government signed a contract with Google to connect St Helena Island to the Equiano Subsea Fibre Optic Cable.
+The project was financed by the European Development Fund.
+The first branch of the Equiano Subsea Cable was landed in August 2021 on Ruperts Beach.
+Since September 2023 the island is connected to it.